The throttle position sensor (TPS) on your 3.0L V6 Ford Escape and Mazda Tribute can be easily tested with a multimeter.

 - 5 Volts from PCM.

 I'm gonna' make one very important recommendation to you when testing the signals of each wire.
-And that is to not probe the front of the female terminal of the TPS connector.
-It's best to use a tool to pierce the Wire... such as a Wire-Piercing Probe (click here so that you can see what one looks like: Wire Piercing Probe) to get to and test the signal.
+And that is to avoid probing the front of the female terminal of the TPS connector with the multimeter test leads.
+It's best to use a back probe or a wire-piercing probe (you can see what one looks like here: Wire Piercing Probe) to get to and test the signal.

 One last observation, these three circuits go directly to the PCM.
 So you need to be careful not to short these wires to power (12 Volts) or you may fry the PCM.

 How Does The Ford Escape (Mazda Tribute) TPS Work?

 Here's some very basic working theory that'll help you to understand the ‘why’ and ‘how’ of the three tests you're gonna' do with the help of this article.
 OK, in a nutshell, when you crank and start your Ford vehicle:

 - The throttle position sensor gets 5 Volts and Ground from the PCM.

 - Once the car starts and is idling, the TPS sends a base throttle position signal of about 0.9 to 1 Volt to the PCM.